Clinical Trials Roundup: April 2017

 For more information, please click the hyperlinks or contact the Neuro-oncology Clinical Trials Team at:

-Marlon Garzo Saria, PhD, RN, is director of the Center for Quality Outcomes and Research (CQOR) in the Department of Translational Neurosciences and Neurotherapeutics and assistant professor at the John Wayne Cancer Institute.
+Marlon Garzo Saria, PhD, RN, is director of the Center for Quality Outcomes and Research (CQOR) in the Department of Translational Neurosciences and Neurotherapeutics and assistant professor at the Saint John’s Cancer Institute.
 In addition, he is an advanced practice registered nurse at Pacific Neuroscience Institute, Providence Saint John’s Health Center.